-SECTION 11: Violations - An elected officials or appointed member of a separate municipal board, commission, committee, authority, corporation or other instrumentality who violates any provision of this chapter is subject to punishment as provided by the municipality's charter or other applicable law, and in addition is subject to censure by the governing body.
-An appointed official who violates any provision of this chapter is subject to disciplinary action.
+SECTION 11.
+Violations.
+An elected official or appointed member of a separate municipal board, commission, committee, authority, corporation, or other instrumentality who violates any provision of this chapter is subject to punishment as provided by the municipality's charter or other applicable law, and in addition is subject to censure by the governing body.
+An appointed official or an employee who violates any provision of this chapter is subject to disciplinary action.